 Generally speaking, these are the reasons why your pool’s water might get cloudy.
 If your water is still cloudy after appropriate treatments it might be time to call in a professional.

 One method of keeping the water in your pool clean and healthy is to shock the water, which is to super chlorinate the water until it has three to five times the amount of chlorine that it should have in order to sanitize the water.
 This is done for short periods of time in order to remove ineffective chlorine amounts which lead to clouding.

 How to Clear up Cloudy Pool Water

 Unless you are a professional with the right resources, it is almost impossible to determine with any degree of accuracy what is causing your pool to cloud.
 The good news in this is that there are only a short list of things that can go wrong, all of which you can usually do something about.
 In short, clearing your pool water is a matter of trial and error, with a beautiful pool waiting as a result.
 If your pool has cloudy water, try these steps.

 - First, unless your pool has turned green or teal, getting rid of cloudy water really isn’t a big deal.
 It only looks bad.
 All that cloud is are little particles that are floating around in your pool water.
 It should be of little concern how they got there, only how to get rid of them.

 - One thing you can do to get rid of the particles that cause cloudy water is to put clarifier in the water.
 What this does is to clump all of those little particles together and forces them to go to the bottom of the pool where your filter system can take them out.
 Otherwise, you will need to use your pool sweep to get rid of them.

-- Another method is called floccing, which is another chemical that causes the little particles to clump together and go to the bottom of your pool.
-Floccing takes less time to work, but you still have to put in the elbow grease to clean the residue at the bottom of your pool.
+- Another method is called flocking, which is another chemical that causes the little particles to clump together and go to the bottom of your pool.
+Flocking takes less time to work, but you still have to put in the elbow grease to clean the residue at the bottom of your pool.